Noaman-Akhtar/otp-reader-front-end-project-.-cohort-3/README.md

-# React + Vite
+# OTP Reader with React and Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This project is a simple OTP (One-Time Password) reader application built with React and Vite.
+It uses Tailwind CSS for styling and includes ESLint for code linting.

+## Project Structure